mason-linscott/epcTools/github.md

 <!-- badges: end -->

 epcTools (**e**co**p**hysiological **c**onstrained trait **Tools**), is
-a R package designed to identify how the environment influencces parameters of Ornstein Uhlenbeck models of trait evolution.
-Currently it does this for only a single trait.
+a R package designed to identify how the environment influences parameters of Ornstein-Uhlenbeck models of trait evolution.
+This approach is currently oriented around ecophysiologically constrained traits, or traits whose expression is modulated by a certain level of environmental resource availability, but it can be used for other time varying processes.
+The current implementation is for single traits.

 ## Installation